cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

 # Upgrading a live chain from 039 to 040

 ### Risks
-As a validator performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.
+As a validator, performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.
 The most important piece of this procedure is verifying your software version and genesis file hash before starting your validator and signing.